Roche-Dinkeloo

-Roche Dinkeloo, otherwise known as Kevin Roche John Dinkeloo and Associates LLC (KRJDA), was an architectural firm based in Hamden, Connecticut founded in 1966.
+Roche Dinkeloo, otherwise known as Kevin Roche John Dinkeloo and Associates LLC (KRJDA), was an architectural firm based in Hamden, Connecticut.
+It was created in 1966, succeeding Eero Saarinen & Associates.
 In 2020, it relocated to New Haven, Connecticut, and took the name Roche Modern.

 About

 The principal designers were 1982 Pritzker Prize laureate Kevin Roche (June 1922 – 2019), with John Dinkeloo—a graduate of the University of Michigan—as the expert in construction and technology.
-Both had previously worked for Eero Saarinen's architecture firm.
+Both had previously worked for Eero Saarinen's architecture firm, Eero Saarinen & Associates.
+Saarinen, who died in 1961, had wanted his architectural practice to be renamed no later than five years after his death.
+Accordingly, in 1966, Saarinen & Associates was rebranded as Kevin Roche John Dinkeloo and Associates.
 After Roche's death, the firm relaunched in 2020 as Roche Modern under director Jerry Boryca and managing director Eamon Roche.
 The firm is now based out of New Haven, Connecticut.